project-arcana/phantasm-renderer/Backend.md

     SamplerState g_sampler                              : register(s0, space0);
     ```

-Shaders in PRB can be fed with 0 to 4 "shader arguments".
-A shader argument consists of a `handle::shader_view`, a CBV, and an offset into the CBV memory.
+Shaders in PRB can be fed with up to 4 "shader arguments".
+Each shader argument consists of a `handle::shader_view` and a CBV (`handle::resource`).
 Shader arguments correspond to HLSL spaces.
 Argument 0 is `space0`, 1 is `space1`, and so forth.

 Inputs are not strictly typed, for example, a `Texture2D` can be supplied by simply "viewing" a single array slice of a texture array.
 Details regarding this process can be inferred from the creation of `handle::shader_view`, and the `shader_view_element` type.